Miriam Mosessohn

-Miriam Markel-Mosessohn (1839 – December 18, 1920) was a Russian author and translator who wrote in Hebrew.
+Miriam Markel-Mosessohn (1839 – December 18, 1920) was a Russian author and translator of Jewish ancestry, who wrote in Hebrew.

 Biography

 Early life and education

 Miriam Markel-Mosessohn was born in Volkovyshki, Congress Poland, the daughter of a wealthy Jewish merchant, Shimon Wierzbolowki, and his wife Ḥayyah.
 She had two brothers, Yosef and Shmuel, and a sister, Devorah; both the daughters and the sons of the family attended the local Jewish school, where they learned to read and write Hebrew; although she did not attend ḥeder - the traditional elementary school where young boys studied the chumash (the first five books of the Hebrew Bible) - her father hired a private tutor so that she could pursue her desire to study scripture.

 In 1851, at the age of 12, she moved with her family to Suvalk, where she continued her Hebrew studies under the Hebraist Judah Loeb Paradiesthal.
 During her two and a half years of study under Paradiesthal he also instructed her in German and, to a lesser extent, French languages and literatures.
 When he left to take a position as a tutor in Warsaw, Markel-Mosessohn continued her Hebrew studies independently, shifting her focus from formal study of the language to intensive reading of whatever Hebrew works she could obtain; in this way she absorbed the products of the Jewish cultural revival then under way.